 This Guy Risked His Life to Save a Stray Dog Stranded in the Ocean

-Entertainment| | By David Clarke
+Lifestyle| | By David Clarke

+A very lucky dog was recently saved by a man in Russia who witnessed a very rare and unsettling event.
 The dog was found floating on a small piece of ice in the port of Magadan, Russia.
 When the unfortunate pup was discovered, they had already managed to float more than 100 miles away from shore.